Legal Coordinator — BARBRI

 (iii) Pro Bono Requirement:

-There is no doubt that there is a lot of effort, hard work, and discipline required to pass the Bar exam, and to fulfil the admission requirements in order to become a licensed attorney.
+There is no doubt that there is a lot of effort, hard work, and discipline required to pass a bar exam and to fulfill the admission requirements in order to become a licensed attorney.
 But if you want to pursue this qualification, as I am in the midst of doing so, the rewards are great.

-For further support visit BARBRI International, who can offer tailored advice on the New York Bar process.
+For further support visit BARBRI Extended U.S. Bar Prep, who can offer tailored advice on the New York Bar Exam process.